chonieny/CA_Houseprice_Regression_project/README.md

 * Data were scaled

 ## Fit Machine Learning Models & Compare their Performances
+* The data were split into train and test sets with a test size of 20%
+* Five models(Linear Regression, KNN, SVM, Random Forest, Gradient Boosting) were fit with default parameters
+* Each model's root mean squared error was compared: Random Forest showed the smallest root mean squared error

 ## Hyperparameter Tuning for Final Machine Learning Model